Firearms and imitation firearms are regulated in Victoria under the Firearms Act 1996 and Control of Weapons Act 1990 respectively.

-Amendments to the Firearms Act in 2008 gave the Chief Commissioner of Police limited powers to re-classify firearms.
+Amendments made in 2008 to the Firearms Act 1996 gave the Chief Commissioner of Police limited powers to re-classify firearms.
 As the Chief Commissioner's delegate, the Superintendent of LRD may re-classify firearms that are ordinarily a category A, B or C longarm into a category D or E longarm.
 These may happen when a firearm has been designed or adapted for military purposes or substantially duplicates a 'militaristic-type' firearm in design, function or appearance.

-- two people with extensive technical expertise (one of which is independent of LRD)
+- Two people with extensive technical expertise (one of which is independent of LRD); and

 The following firearms have been re-classified: